 Generally, some portion of your account will be held in cash.
-MSSB, as your custodian, will effect "sweep" transactions of uninvested cash and allocations to cash, if any, in your account into:
+If MSSB acts as custodian for your account, it will effect "sweep" transactions of uninvested cash and allocations to cash, if any, in your account into:

 - interest-bearing bank deposit accounts ("Deposit Accounts") established under the Bank Deposit Program ("BDP") or - money market mutual funds (each, a "Money Market Fund" and, together with BDP Deposit Accounts, "Sweep Investments").
-These Money Market Funds are managed by Morgan Stanley Investment Management Inc. or another MSSB affiliate.
+The Money Market Funds are managed by Morgan Stanley Investment Management Inc. or another MSSB affiliate.